MarioSMB/datapacks/create_sand/README.md

 # data pack info
-Allows the creation of BYG coloured sand by mixing together various corals
+Allows the creation of coloured sand from multiple biome mods.
+In the words of a once great tyrant: "I don't like sand"